MichaelDrogalis/dire/README.md

 (ns mytask
   (:require [dire.core :refer [deftask defhandler supervise]]))

+;;; Define a task to run.
+It's just a function.
 (deftask divider [a b]
   (/ a b))

+;;; For a task, specify an exception that can be raised and a function to deal with it.
 (defhandler divider
   java.lang.ArithmeticException
   (partial println "Cannot divide by 0."))